AdventureSmith’s Jennifer Morse reviews her Panama small ship cruise. Read on for her review of small ship cruising in Panama.

-Cruising through the Panama Canal
+Cruising Through The Panama Canal

-We began our journey through the canal by embarking on the Discovery in the Culebra Cut, the smallest part of the canal.
+We began our journey through the canal by embarking in the Culebra Cut, the smallest part of the canal.
 Our transit time was pushed back due to fog in the canal earlier that morning.
 As we traveled south towards Pedro Miguel Lock, we passed several excavation ships docked on the sides of the canal where workers and machines were diligently trying to stay ahead of any potential landslides from the rain coming down that day.

 It took a good hour and a half for us to reach the entrance of the lock.
 As we approached, our pilot ship hung back to wait for the large container ship that had been following us and would accompany us in our transit.
 We were first to enter, and as we bellied up as far forward as we could, the crew began to tie us off to the right side of the lock.
 Once tied off, another smaller catamaran entered the lock and tied off to our ship just as the container ship began to make its way slowly into the lock.

 When the lock water was level with Miraflores Lake on the other side, the alarm sounded, and the gates began to open.